 Ugh!
 It’s the digital equivalent of arriving home at the end of a long evening to find a HUGE piece of spinach in your teeth.

-We have all been there.
-The only solace that works for me is the knowledge that I have seen even bigger errors on other blogs.
+We’ve all been there.
+The only solace that works for me is the knowledge that I’ve seen even bigger blogging mistakes on other sites.
 Yes, misery loves company.

 Before I embark on my editorial mission, however, I would like to share a few tips that I use in my writing to avoid making mistakes in the first place.

 1. Accept That Your First Draft Will Suck (and, probably the second one too)